slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 >
 > I built the first parallelized sampler for reinforcement learning that does sampling without replacement, which is algorithmically better in supervised learning.
 It supports curriculum learning, and is part of a concrescent framework supporting also generative modeling, real-time online or offline RL, and every other training paradigm.
 It also supports custom sampling methods, definable as if one were defining for an unparallelized framework.
 >
-> It's a paralellization and training system that is built in general multi-purpose uses.
+> It's a paralellization and training system that is built to be usable and used for any, general-purpose use.
 >
 > In reinforcement learning, this is a big change from the baseline algorithm, DrQV2, since that algorithm requires some minimum number of workers, and doesn't generalize to no-parallelization, nor support different sampling strategies with parallelization.
 Mine does all of that, with no loss in performance.
 It's a huge amount of systems work to build a new parallelization algorithm.
 >